h12w/gspec/DESIGN.md

     - gotest emphasize the importance of [good error message](http://golang.org/doc/faq#testing_framework), but does not provide any tools to achieve that.
     - gotest does not provide alternative way besides console output.
-    - gotest does not provide a clean message when test panics or timeout.
+    - gotest does not provide a clean message when test panics.

 All the shortcomings of gotest can be remedied by a minimal framework that provide the missing features while keeping the solution provided by gotest